 - already possess a baccalaureate degree from a regionally accredited college or university and be in good standing at the last school attended; - have completed, with grades of "B" or higher, undergraduate courses at an accredited institution that are comparable to Personality Theories (PSYC410), Learning Cognition (PSYC422), Abnormal Psychology (PSYC430), Social Psychology (PSYC445), Child Development (PSYC512), Research Methodology (PSYC560), and Statistics (STAT468).
-Please note, these courses are prerequisites and may not be used to fulfill degree requirements of the M.A. and may be taken at the undergraduate level or at another institution.
+Please note, these courses are prerequisites and may not be used to fulfill degree requirements of the M.A. and may be taken at another institution;

-- have earned a grade point average (GPA) of at least 3.0 in the last 60 hours of undergraduate course work: - have a score of at least 400 on the Psychology Specialty portion of the Graduate Record Exam (GRE); - provide a statement of the applicant's purpose in seeking a master's degree in Psychology in the thesis track and long-term goals; and - 6. provide three letters of recommendation.
+- have earned a grade point average (GPA) of at least 3.0 in the last 60 hours of undergraduate course work: - have a score of at least 400 on the Psychology Specialty portion of the Graduate Record Exam (GRE); - provide a statement of the applicant's purpose in seeking a master's degree in Psychology in the thesis track and long-term goals; and - provide three letters of recommendation from professionals who can speak to the applicant's academic potential.